tclark/op-intermediate-app-dev/18-testing/18-practical/README.md

 3. Write a unit test that tests `Practical18`'s `add_colour()` method.

-4. Write a unit test that shows `Practical18`'s `add_colour()` method  raises an exception if a disallowed colour is added.

 **Stop here**.
 We will discuss solutions in class.

 ## Homework

-5. Write unit tests for the remaining methods of the `Practical18` class.
-For methods that use `random` or `datetime`, use `patch()` and mocks to mock the behaviours of those modules.

-Be sure to cover every (reasonable) test case.
-.
+4. Write a unit test that verifies that `Practical18`'s `add_colour()` method  raises an exception if a disallowed colour is added.

+5. Complete the test cases for the `Practical18` class.
+Be sure to include tests that cover both normal and error conditions (e.g., cases where a function is called with incorrect values.

 You can run your tests with the command

-  python -m unittest tests/test_practical.py
+  `python -m unittest tests/test_practical.py`

 or

-  python -m unittest tests/test_practical.py -v  (for verbose)
+  `python -m unittest tests/test_practical.py -v  (for verbose)`

 from this directory